ElyasMaghami/music-player/README.md

 - Playlist management: Users can create playlists and add songs to them for customized listening experiences.
 - User-friendly interface: Clean and intuitive UI design for a seamless user experience.

-## Screenshots

-[Include screenshots or GIFs of your application here]

 ## Getting Started